mdabashar/Nusaiyba_Khalar_Rupkotha/README.md

 | Bangla Edition  | `nusaiyba_khalar_rupkotha_bangla.pdf`  |
 | English Edition | `nusaiyba_khalar_rupkotha_english.pdf` |

-> Please update the filenames above if your uploaded PDF filenames are different.

 ## About the Book

 ***Nusaiyba Khalar Rupkotha*** is a storybook inspired by the magical atmosphere of traditional fairy tales and classic storytelling traditions.
 The stories are written for readers who enjoy wonder, adventure, imagination, and moral reflection.